SanviAswal23/Bootcamp/README.md

-# Assignment 1,2,3 along with the final project that is an ecommerce website using html, css and js.
+# Assignment 1,2,3 along with the final project.
+ using basic html , css and js.